dpotekhin/ToonBoomHarmonyScripts/ps_build/PS_RenameNodes/Readme.md

 ### Installation:
 Copy all files from this folder to [Harmony User Scripts directory](https://docs.toonboom.com/help/harmony-20/premium/scripting/import-script.html).\
-Add script "PS_RenameNodes" to a panel.
+Add the script "PS_RenameNodes" to a panel.